 What Does A Weep Screed Do?

-The real purpose of weep screed is to direct any moisture that gets absorbed and wicks out of the stucco below the plate line, where the concrete foundation starts.
+The real purpose of weep screed is to direct any moisture that gets absorbed and trapped behind the stucco out of the system, below the plate line, where the concrete foundation starts.
+This is a safe area to dispatch the water and will not cause any damage to the foundation.

-That is why the bottom of the weep screed hangs down below the sill plate about 1 1/2".
+That is why the bottom of the weep screed hangs down below the sill plate anywhere from 1- 1 1/2".
 Any water that does weep out of the holes in the bottom will hit the concrete foundation, which is much more resilient to water than wood.

 How Does Weep Screed Work?